 The Club Car Cafe (18497 Dunne Ave) is a nice place to stop for lunch or dinner.
 Good traditional American meals at fair prices.
 The Hazelnut Cafe (18491 Dunne Ave) offers good soups, pastries, and coffee.

 Parksley's best selling points are the big old homes on moderate-size lots.
 Large trees surround the homes and shade the porches and the street.
 You can walk to the stores downtown from almost anywhere.
-The town is away from the water so it has relatively few bug problems.

 Directions to Parksley